mfilej/mfilej.github.io/_posts/2015-05-23-ruby-numeric.md

 ## What about `Fixnum` and `Bignum`?

+:warning: **Update**: This chapter only applies to Ruby versions before 2.4.
+([#12005][unify])

 Ruby uses instances of these two classes to represent integers.
 The interesting part is that we never actually create `Integer` instances:

 {% highlight ruby %}
 >> Integer("1").class